 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 Even after recording strong gains this year, we believe that the valuations for many high-quality companies remain reasonable.
-U.S. consumer sentiment has benefited from a period of deleveraging, a modest inflation environment, and significant gains in household net worth.
+U.S. consumer sentiment has benefited from a period of deleveraging, a low inflation environment, and significant gains in household net worth.
 In 2013, equities rallied on an expansion in price/earnings multiples and a shift to owning stocks from Treasuries and other fixed income securities.
-Looking forward, we see a continuation of this trend taking place, and we believe that there is room for high-quality, large-cap growth stocks to continue to appreciate in price and deliver attractive returns relative to other financial investments, although at a more moderate pace.
+Looking forward, we see a continuation of this trend taking place, and we believe that there is room for high-quality, large-cap growth stocks to continue to appreciate and deliver attractive returns relative to other financial investments, although at a more moderate pace.
 We will attempt to take advantage of market volatility and investor uncertainty to buy fundamentally sound companies that can generate double-digit earnings and durable cash flow growth when they are out of favor.